 The Acta Materialia Mary Fortune Global Diversity Medal consists of a silver medal, an inscribed certificate, and a cash prize of US$5,000.

-Candidates for this award may be proposed by Sponsoring and Cooperating Societies of Acta Materialia, Inc., by Members of the Board of Governors, and the Editorial Board of Acta Materialia Journals.
+Candidates for this award may be proposed by any scientist/engineer/practitioner or any materials related society, previous Acta award recipients, Sponsoring or Cooperating Societies of Acta Materialia, Inc., and Editors of the Acta Materialia journals.

 The nomination package should contain:

 - A statement by the nominator specifying the candidate’s suitability for the award.
 The emphasis should be on the nominee’s impact on their research field, rather than the metrics on their publications.

 - Letters of support from up to three distinguished scientists in the field

 - Citation of not more than 30 words

 Nominations remain in effect for three years unless withdrawn or re-submitted, with additional justification, for an additional two-year period.
 Current members of the Acta Materialia Board of Governors and of the Award Selection Committees are not eligible for nomination.

 The Award Selection Committee is formed of five judges, themselves distinguished materials scientists.